 Legal Planning for Living with a Chronic Medical Condition

 In 1900, most people died younger from communicable diseases and after relatively short illnesses.
 Today, we are more likely to die older from one or more chronic conditions and after an extended period of illness.
 The decisions involved with planning for disability associated with chronic conditions can be difficult to make.
 Recognizing that developing a plan is the goal and that plans can (and should) be revised over time may help you assume a proactive role when it comes to legal matters.
-For a summary of the basics involved in planning, please click here.

 How to Pay for Skilled Care